ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 * filter log messages, searching log files (4)
 * structured format (3): This makes it possible for you to analyze your logs like you would analyse data.
-A log is no longer just text, it became kind of like a database that can be queried.
+A log is no longer just text, it became kind of like a database entry that can be queried.
 This allows summaries and analytics to take place and help you monitor your application and troubleshoot issues faster.
 * Process log files for further analytics or BI applications
 * Use an other lambda that subscribes to the logGroup to process this data into a metric